Newly Diagnosed with Metastatic Breast Cancer

 A diagnosis of metastatic breast cancer

+A diagnosis of breast cancer is difficult, no matter your situation.
 You may have been diagnosed with breast cancer many years ago or perhaps you’ve only recently completed treatment for early breast cancer.
 For some, this is your first breast cancer diagnosis, which can be especially shocking.
-No matter your situation, the diagnosis is difficult.

 When you’re ready, learn about your treatment options and other parts of your care, such as managing side effects.
 This may help you feel in control and feel better prepared to face the challenges ahead.